Diversity and Inclusion Working Council

 GTRI encourages participation in the six Employee Resource Groups (ERGs) offered on campus by Georgia Tech Institute Diversity.
 Each ERG focuses on the needs of specific groups at GTRI:

-- ACCESS@GTRI is an inclusive community for employees who identify with having a visible or invisible disability.
+- CARES@GTRI is an inclusive community for employees who identify with having a visible or invisible disability, caregivers for individuals with disabilities, and allies.

 - AFFIRMED@GTRI is an inclusive community for employees who identify as members or allies of the LGBTQ+ community.

-- HER@GTRI is an inclusive community for employees who identify as women, inclusive of transitioning and transwomen.
+- HER@GTRI is an inclusive community for employees who identify as women, inclusive of transitioning and transwomen, and allies.

-- IDENTIFY@GTRI is an inclusive community for employees who identify as minorities or persons of color.
+- IDENTIFY@GTRI is an inclusive community for employees who identify as minorities, persons of color, or allies.

-- NextGen@GTRI is an inclusive community for the next generation of GTRI’s workforce: employees who identify as Generation Y/Millennials, Generation Z, and their allies.
+- EMERGE@GTRI is an inclusive community for the next generation of GTRI’s workforce: employees who identify as Generation Y/Millennials, Generation Z, and their allies.

 - SERV@GTRI aims to connect, unite, and empower GTRI veterans, National Guard and Reserve members, allies, and their family members to promote a culture of integrity, honor, service, and support.

-We invite all GTRI employees to join an ERG that they identify with our want to support and their sponsored programs and events are open to everyone.
+We invite all GTRI employees to join an ERG that they identify with or want to support and their sponsored programs and events are open to everyone.

 In addition to GTRI's ERGs, Georgia Tech has its own ERGs, which are open to members of the GTRI community.
 For more information on the ERGs at the Institute, visit Georgia Tech’s Institute Diversity page.